2017–18 Cleveland Cavaliers season: Game 1

 The fourth quarter of Game 1 ended in controversial fashion.
 With the Cavaliers up 104–102 at Oracle Arena, Golden State small forward Kevin Durant was called for a charging foul when driving against LeBron James.
 When the referees reviewed the play to confirm that James' feet were outside of the restricted area, they opted to invoke a little-known rule and reverse the charge call into a blocking foul.
 Durant made both free throws to equal the score at 104.
 After a James layup and an and-one by Warriors point guard Stephen Curry, the Cavaliers had the ball down 107–106 with 23.5 seconds remaining in regulation.

 During the ensuing possession, Golden State shooting guard Klay Thompson fouled George Hill with 4.7 seconds left, sending Hill to the free-throw line.
 The NBA's "Last Two Minute Report" later confirmed that Warriors forward Draymond Green had fouled James with 12.1 seconds to go in the game.
 If Green's foul had been noticed in real time, James – who shot 10-for-11 from the line in Game 1 – would have taken the free throws, rather than Hill.
 Hill tied the game at 107 by making his first free throw, then missed the second attempt.
 The L2M Report revealed that Green committed a lane violation on the second free throw.
 If it had been called in real time, Hill would have been able to retake the free throw.

 Cavaliers shooting guard J. R. Smith recovered the rebound and then dribbled out the clock, appearing to have forgotten the score as well as the fact that Cleveland still had one timeout to call.
 The Warriors easily won the game in overtime, 124–114, leading numerous commentators – including current and former players – to accuse Smith of having cost the Cavaliers the game, as well as having wasted James' performance of 51 points, eight rebounds, and eight assists.
 Smith later claimed that he knew the game was tied, an assertion belied by the visual evidence as well as the testimony of Tyronn Lue.

 After the game, James punched a blackboard with his right hand in an expression of his frustration with the team's level of play.
-The impact of the punch broke his hand.
+The impact of the punch allegedly broke his hand.
 James played through the injury for the rest of the series without revealing it to the media or the general public, and news of the event did not emerge until after the series had ended.